 Brandel Chamblee has called St Andrews the best course in the world, and he seems to have a genuine and sophisticated appreciation for its merits.
 (And, unlike me, he has played it many times over many years.)
 Back in 2015, his devotion to the Old Course prompted him to call on the governing bodies to take action:

-Since then, he has changed his mind—as anyone, obviously, is entitled to do.
+Since then, he has changed his mind, as anyone is entitled to do.
 He now opposes roll-back at the professional level, and while he acknowledges that raw distance has become a disproportionate advantage on the PGA Tour, he puts the onus on golf courses and architects to counter that trend.

 To be fair, he doesn’t simply hate strategic golf architecture.
 In fact, he admires the work of Bill Coore and Ben Crenshaw, Tom Doak, and Gil Hanse.
 He just doesn’t think those architects understand how to test elite golfers.
 At the core of Chamblee’s position is a conviction that pros and amateurs play such different games that they can’t possibly be challenged by the same courses.